 I very much enjoy reading.
 I always have.
 I had stopped reading when I was in college because I just didn’t have time and I never really got back into it until recently.
 I made a goal for myself to read at least two books a month and so far I’ve been reading three books!
 Reading relaxes me and lets my mind escape to another world for a little while.
 Wow, I just realized how cheesy that sounded but its the truth.

 This is one is probably a given but I have let myself go after Harper and Mason.
 Shoot, even before Harper and Mason!
 Last year when I started working out and losing weight for our Disney trip, I felt amazing.
 I lost 23lbs, I was working out every day, I was eating better and I was happy.
 So, Cody and I started our old routine back up and its been going GREAT!!
 We have a solid routine, I work out every day, even if its for 20 minutes.
 We are eating better and have cut out all fast food.
 We never really drank pop to begin with but we pretty much only drink water now.
 Working out helps with my anxiety SO much.
+If you are looking for other weight loss techniques then you could also go for cryotherapy slimming, people have seen results.

 I’ve been making a point to get together with my friends more often.
 It’s hard to do when you have four kids but I’m happy when I’m with my friends.
 When I was in my depression I was avoiding people at all costs.
 I didn’t want to leave my house to even go to the grocery store, let alone hang out with people.
 I even joined a book club to build more friendships and get out of the house!